How upholstery courses operate

 These differ to our upholstery courses in that all students follow the same programme at the same pace.
 All students learn to make a sample blind which illustrates the techniques required to make a roman blind of any size.
 More advanced skills and techniques can be developed on further courses.

-Created as an introduction to the skills of upholstery, your footstool project will start with a solid frame and legs.
-You will learn to use sewing and upholstery tools as well as the techniques and skills required to create a footstool.
+Created as an introduction to the skills of upholstery, your footstool project will start with a solid base, foam and legs; and during the day you will learn to use upholstery tools and materials, as well as the techniques and skills required to create your footstool.
 All you need to choose is the fabric for your top cover.

-You will learn how to work with fabric to get the best from the pattern, how to apply foam, how to fold and cut corners, how to shallow button and how to finish a project.
+You will learn how to work with fabric to get the best from the pattern, how to fold and cut corners, how to shallow button and how to finish a project.
 You will also have a choice of waxes to finish your legs to complement your chosen fabric.
-The weekend upholstery course is led by Jan Dyson.

-We can also tailor a weekend course around small group needs and particular projects or skills.
+We can also tailor short courses around small group needs and particular projects or skills.

 How to book a place on an upholstery course